shihankanungo/shihankanungo.github.io/india-trip.md

 We will be ordering Chipotle burrito bowls for lunch.
 I'd say that qualifies as _healthy_, which means we haven’t had a single unhealthy meal since she left us to fend for ourselves in the Palo Alto wilderness.

+Tennis: Jessica Pegula vs. Aryna Sabalenka in the Finals of the Miami Open Masters 1000! <br>
+Djokovic plays tomorrow in the Men's Final.

 Shihan is missing you.
 I'm not sure if you noticed, but he was overjoyed when you asked to speak with him.
 I doubt he will even mind a Zoom call with your entire "real family" in attendance.